hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/045_the_gita_iii.md

 This fire of lust is unquenchable.
 Its location is in the sense-organs and in the mind.
 The Self desires nothing.
 (Ibid.
 37, 40.)

-"This Yoga I taught in ancient times \[to Vivaswân; Vivaswan taught it to Manu\]. ...
+"This Yoga I taught in ancient times \[to Vivaswān; Vivaswan taught it to Manu\]. ...
 Thus it was that the knowledge descended from one thing to another.
 But in time this great Yoga was destroyed.
 That is why I am telling it to you again today."
 (Ibid.
 IV.
 1-3.)